Navigating Your Trust & Estate Planning Options as a U.S. Resident

-Non-U.S. citizens in the United States face some estate planning challenges when it comes to taxes.
-If you’re a U.S. resident, but not a citizen, the IRS treats you similarly to a U.S. citizen, with a few exceptions.
-But if you’re a nonresident alien, the tax treatment of your estate will be significantly different.
+Non-U.S. citizens residing in the United States endure some unique estate planning challenges when it comes to taxes.
+If you’re a U.S. resident (but not a citizen), the IRS will treat you similarly to a U.S. citizen – with a few exceptions.
+However, if you’re a nonresident alien, the tax treatment of your estate will change greatly.

 IRS regulations define a U.S. resident for federal estate tax purposes as someone who had his or her domicile in the United States at the time of death.
 One acquires a domicile in a place by living there, even briefly, with a present intention of making that place a permanent home.

 Whether you have your domicile in the United States depends on an analysis of several factors, including the relative time you spend in the United States and abroad, the locations and relative values of your residences and business interests, visa status, community ties, and the location of family members.